Seek Returns logo

 Min

-AMX vs. TEF: A comparison of their Operating Margin against the Telecommunications Services industry benchmark.
+AMX vs. TEF: A comparison of their Operating Profit Margin (TTM) against their respective Wireless Telecommunication Services and Diversified Telecommunication Services industry benchmarks.

 Profitability at a Glance